Monday, November 26, 2007

 Sweet Power, a BC medical technology company based on Vancouver Island is developing an implantable fuel cell capable of generating electricity using blood sugar.
 Sweet Power's glucose fuel cell is a great example of MEMS (microelectronic systems) and how as devices get smaller, their power and usefulness keep increasing.

-2007 Nanotech Ventures Awards in the Health and Medical Category.
+Sweet Power was recently recognized for their achievements at the 2007 Nanotech Ventures Awards in the Health and Medical Category.
 The significance of what Sweet Power is doing goes beyond their own technical achievements.
 By developing a way to make implantable devices cleaner, safer and smaller, Sweet Power is enabling the next generation of technology to save lives.

 Friday, June 1, 2007